A break in the X-ray loudness of Markarian 590: evidence for an AGN spectral state transition?: Discussions

-For decades, the effort to unify accretion physics across the black hole mass spectrum from stellar mass black holes in XRBs to SMBH in AGNs has represented one of the central challenges in high energy astrophysics.
-However, the discovery of extreme AGN variability, particularly in Changing-Look AGN, has revolutionized this pursuit.
-These rare sources now offer a unique window into the dynamic evolution of accretion flows onto SMBHs, on observationally accessible timescales.
-In this study, we investigate a CL event in the AGN Mkn~590, searching for evidence of accretion state transitions analogous to those observed in XRBs.
-Utilizing comprehensive multi-epoch monitoring from the \textit{Neil Gehrels Swift} Observatory, along with nearly fifty years of archival multi-band data, we conduct a series of diagnostic analyses to evaluate the spectral and temporal evolution of Mkn~590 in the context of its spectral state transition.
-We first investigate the $\aox-\eddfrac$ relation, identifying a characteristic \lq V\rq-shaped profile indicative of structural changes in the accretion flow.
-We also use alternate versions of $\aox$ to specifically look into the connection between warm/hot coronae with the UV-emitting thermal disk.
-Next, we track the source's path in the hardness--intensity diagram, comparing its trajectory to XRB-like state transitions.
-Finally, we place Mkn~590 on the Fundamental Plane of black hole activity to explore its accretion--ejection behavior in the broader context of black hole unification.
+For decades, the effort to unify accretion physics across the wide black hole mass range from stellar mass black holes in XRBs to SMBH in AGNs has represented one of the central challenges in high energy astrophysics.
+However, the discovery of extreme AGN variability, particularly in CLAGN, made a breakthrough this pursuit.
+Now these rare sources offer a unique window into the dynamic evolution of accretion flow onto SMBH, on observationally accessible timescales.
+In this study, we investigate a changing look event in the AGN Mkn~590, searching for evidence of accretion state transitions analogous to those observed in XRBs.
+Utilizing comprehensive multi-epoch monitoring from the \textit{Neil Gehrels Swift} Observatory, along with nearly fifty years of archival multi-band data, we conduct a series of diagnostic analyses to evaluate the temporal evolution of Mkn~590 in the context of its spectral state transition.